Every year people come to us at Compt and ask, “What is the difference between personalizing perks with debit cards vs perk stipends?"

 Unless cards are limited to commuter benefits (up to IRS limits), continuous learning, or cell phone reimbursement, it is nearly impossible to have these perks be tax compliant.
 Most items that an employee would purchase require both employer and employee payroll taxes to be applied.
 If an employee is making personal purchases on a debit card, it is nearly impossible to track what items they should be taxed on.
 And since this does not automatically run through payroll, there would have to be a separate tracking and payroll processing procedure to ensure that employees were paying their taxes correctly.
 This is not part of the debit card process and would have to be a separate tracking within the finance and HR team.

-The following are some other questions which have come up, but we’re not sure as to the answer:
+The following are some other questions which have come up for us in conversations, but we’re not sure as to the answer:

 - What happens to the debit card and the remaining balance when an employee is terminated or leaves the company?